 Object Place: Japan

 Overall (Full loom width): 101 x 68.6 cm (39 3/4 x 27 in.)

 Silk; twill-weave ground with supplementary weft patterning

 Not On View

-Length of silk with design of repeating rows of pairs of carp bound to bamboo in dark green, light green and brown silk and metallic gold supplementary weft patterning on a gold silk ground.
+Length of silk with design of checkerboard pattern made up of boxes with alternating grid work and interlocking swastika (manji tsunagi) patterns in light brown, dark brown and gold silk supplementary weft patterning on a silk twill ground.

 By 1911, purchased by William Sturgis Bigelow (b.
 1850 - d.
 1926), Boston [see note 1]; 1911, gift of Bigelow to the MFA.
 (Accession Date: August 3, 1911)